fauzimaulanaid/webapplication-using-ajax/README.md

 This is Simple WEB Application using AJAX

-I created this project for Final Exam of Web Programming in 3rd Semester
+I created this project for Final Exam of Web Programming subject in 3rd Semester